wp-plugins/back-to-top-advanced/readme.txt

 = Where to get support? =

-Ask in wordpress forum, but you can contact me directly.
+Ask in wordpress forum, but you can contact me directly (recommended).

-I would prefer answer directly.

 == Screenshots ==